 In May, Mohamed bin Zayed became president after his brother, President Khalifa bin Zayed, died and the Federal Supreme Council, consisting of the rulers of the country’s seven emirates, appointed Mohamed to replace him.

 The UAE continued to participate in the military coalition committing frequent and serious violations of international law in Yemen (see Yemen entry).

-The government continued to exercise tight control over expression.
-At least 26 prisoners remained behind bars because of their peaceful political criticism.
+The government exercised control over expression, at times censoring content in the media or cinema deemed to be immoral.
+At least 26 Emirati prisoners remained behind bars because of their peaceful political criticism.

 Failure to tackle climate crisis

 The UAE raised oil production, contrary to the UN conclusion that countries must begin reducing production to meet their obligations under the Paris Agreement on climate change, to which the UAE is a party.
 According to World Bank data, the UAE has one of the world’s top five highest levels of per capita carbon dioxide emissions.

 In July, the CEDAW Committee, in its concluding observations, found that UAE law discriminates against women in the transmission of nationality to children, and that the government maintains reservations to the CEDAW that are incompatible with the purpose of the treaty.